New Mortal Kombat movie gets an April 2021 release date

 On April 16, Mortal Kombat enters the arena.
 Coming to theaters and streaming exclusively on HBO Max. #MortalKombatMovie pic.twitter.com/mjB8DRhyYMDecember 14, 2020

 This live-action Mortal Kombat movie was supposed to release in mid-2020, but it's been pushed back several times due to the ongoing pandemic.
-Last we heard, the reboot of the video-game-turned-movie franchise was supposed to launch in January 2021, so we'll now be streaming it three months later on April 16.
+Last we heard, the reboot of the video-game-turned-movie franchise was scheduled to launch in January 2021, which means we'll now be streaming it three months later than that come April 16.

 By the time Mortal Kombat releases, the original Paul Anderson-directed Mortal Kombat movie will be 26 years old.
 The new cast will include Joe Taslim as Sub-Zero and Hiroyuki Sanada as Scorpion, along with director Simon McQuoid helming the project.